Changissnz/goals/README.md

 to predict virtually everything,
 perhaps not with the absolute
 accuracy that some people on
-the perfectionist's side prefers.
+the perfectionist's side prefer.

 A.I. is also supposed to be
 able to simulate and replicate
 virtually everything, perhaps
 not with the absolute accuracy
 that some people on the
-perfectionist's side prefers.
+perfectionist's side prefer.

 A.I. is supposed to do these
 things by continual training